Buta Kola: Koragajja

+Panjurli

-Panjurli, a boar spirit that is worshipped to ward off the menace of wild boars in order to protect the crops.
-According to Tulu mythology, a wild boar perished in Lord Shiva's pleasure garden.
-The young boar's offspring was adopted by Goddess Parvati.
-The young boar became destructive as he grew older and began destroying the plants and trees in Lord Shiva's garden.
-Lord Shiva became upset by this and decided to kill him.
-Goddess Parvati, however, defended the boar and asked her husband to pardon him.
-So instead of killing him, Lord Shiva banished the boar to earth and tasked him with protecting the people of earth.
-This particular became a Bhoota (divine spirit) known as Panjurli.
+A boar spirit that is worshipped to ward off the menace of wild boars in order to protect the crops.
+According to Tulu regional belief, a wild boar died in the Hindu god Shiva's celestial garden in Mount Kailash.
+The boar's offspring was adopted by Shiva's wife, the goddess Parvati.
+The young boar became aggressive as he grew older and began destroying the plants and trees in Shiva's garden.
+Shiva became upset and decided to kill him.
+Parvati, being considered as the mother of all animate and inanimate things, however, defended the boar and asked her husband to pardon him.
+So instead of killing him, Shiva banished the boar to Earth as his gana and granted him the status of a protector god, revered by humans.
+This particular boar became a Bhoota (Divine Spirit) known as Panjurli.
+But some people syncretise Panjurli with Varaha, the boar incarnation of the god Vishnu, since the two deities are boars.
+He is also considered as a part of Shiva because of which he is also known as Shiva Shambhootha.
+Panjurli Daiva is also one of the earliest daivas who is worshipped all over Tulu Nadu.
+His earliest worship dates back to 700 BCE-800 BCE along with Bermer Daiva (Brahma).
+The idea behind the worship of Panjurli is that wild boars destroyed crops and thus, farmers started worshipping a boar god who was known as Panjurli and in return, they believe that Panjurli protects the crops.